 One of the special things we did for Board Game Buddies to help children learn the games easily and quickly was write simplified 1-page instructions for all the games using a similar format and simplified language.
 This also introduces a literacy component for older Board Game buddies that is more appropriate for their age than the original instructions that are often written for adults and may be quite lengthy.
 We also incorporated in these instructions ways to play the game, or determine the winner (if its a competitive game), even if children don't quite finish the game within the 10 minutes.
 These instructions are placed into a plastic sleeve, along with a contents list for the game on the other side, and provided along with each game in its box or container.

-We are still working to upload all these to this site, but they should be here soon for use by anyone.
+We are still working to upload all these for the final collection, but they should be here soon for use by anyone.
+In the meantime they are available for all games in the library collection on that page.

 Important!
 Read before using materials here